Ravi Belagere

 Ravi Belagere (15 March 1958 – 13 November 2020) was an Indian writer and journalist based in Bangalore, Karnataka.
 He was the editor of the Kannada-language tabloid Hai Bangalore and fortnightly magazine O Manase.
 He founded Bhavana Prakashana, Prarthana School and Bhavana Audio Reach.

 Personal life

 Early life

 Belagere was born on 15 March 1958 at Sathyanarayanapete, in Bellary.
-His mother's name is Parvathamma and his father was a writer.
 He studied his high school education from Siddhaganga High School, Tumkur for couple of years and he failed in SSLC.
 Later, he completed his master's degree in history and archaeology from Veerashaiva College, Bellary.

 Married life

 Belagere has been married twice.
 His first wife is Lalitha and the second wife is Yashomati, who was his colleague at Hai Bangalore office.
 His first wife has three children namely Chethana Belagere (daughter), Bhavana Belagere (daughter) and Karna (son).
 His second wife Yashomati has a son named Himavanth.
 He was an ardent fan of Khushwant Singh and he said he was attracted to leftist ideology and he had no political leanings.